dotnetrdf/docs/src/latest/developer_guide/SPARQL-Operators.md

 ## Implementing Custom Operators

-Custom operators are implemented by implementing the `VDS.RDF.Query.Operators.ISparqlOperator` interface and registering your implementation with the `VDS.RDF.Query.Operators.SparqlOperators` registry.
+Custom operators are implemented by implementing the <xref:VDS.RDF.Query.Operators.ISparqlOperator> interface and registering your implementation with the <xref:VDS.RDF.Query.Operators.SparqlOperators> registry.

 ### The ISparqlOperator Interface